SeedlingsBabylab/idslabel/README.md

 - randomize the blocks and allow the user to load a random one for classification
 - list the clips within the currently loaded block, and allow the user to play the audio for a given clip.
 - allow the user to select a classification for the currently playing clip
- - ids
+ - cds
  - ads
+ - child noises
+ - register switch
- - neither
+ - multiple addressee
  - junk
 - export classifications to csv

 ### not implemented yet

 - connect to server and checkout cha/audio file for labeling
-- turn app into standalone executable with py2app and py2exe
 - lots of UI things (make it more convenient)